How to Clean a Backpack: Maintenance 101

 Does it ever happen that you can’t stop staring at an incredibly cool backpack placed in a shop around the corner?
 The pattern, zipper, and color are nothing like you’ve ever bought before.
 But before buying, you also need to learn how to clean a backpack to add life to your purchase.

 Despite the appeal, you know you’d rather stick to the tote you carry around usually.
 Not because that backpack is out of your budget, but you will have to be extremely careful after the purchase.
+For affordable backpacks, take a look at these backpacks under $100.
 Plus, you have little or no idea how to clean your backpack.

 What if we tell you that cleaning backpacks is pretty easy now?